johandahlberg/piper/README.md

 Piper builds on the concept of standardized workflows for different next-generation sequencing applications.
 At the moment Piper supports the following workflows:

 * WholeGenome: For human whole genome sequencing data.
 This goes through alignment, alignment quality control, data processing, variant calling, and variant filtration according to the [best practice recommended by the Broad Institute](http://www.broadinstitute.org/gatk/guide/topic?name=best-practices), using primarily the GATK.
-* TruSeq and SureSelect human exome sequencing: These use basically the same pipeline as the whole genome pipeline, but with the modifications suggested in the [best practice document](http://www.broadinstitute.org/gatk/guide/topic?name=best-practices) for exome studies.
+* Exome: TruSeq and SureSelect human exome sequencing: These use basically the same pipeline as the whole genome pipeline, but with the modifications suggested in the [best practice document](http://www.broadinstitute.org/gatk/guide/topic?name=best-practices) for exome studies.
 * Haloplex: Haloplex targeted sequencing analysis.
 Including alignment, data processing, and variant calling.
 * RNACounts: Which produces [FPKMs](http://cufflinks.cbcb.umd.edu/faq.html#fpkm) for transcripts of an existing reference annotation using Tophat for mapping and Cufflinks to produce the FPKMs.